Git Under the Hood, How it Actually Works

 value = object (blob/tree/commit/tag)

-The rest — branches, merges, remotes — are just clever abstractions built on top of that.
+The rest: branches, merges, remotes are just clever things built on top of that.

 Wrapping up